openbridge/airbridge/README.md

 ## Prerequisites
 The Airbridge project requires Docker and Python:

 1. **Docker**: The project uses Airbyte Docker images, which containerize source and destination connectors, ensuring a consistent and isolated environment for them.
-See [Docker for Linux](https://docs.docker.com/engine/install/),[Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/),[Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)
+See [Docker for Linux](https://docs.docker.com/engine/install/), [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/), [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)
 2. **Python**: The project is written in Python and requires various Python packages to function correctly.
 Download and install the required version from [Python's official website](https://www.python.org/downloads/).